Seasonal Marketing for E-Commerce: Planning Your Year

 Most stores miss the real opportunity.
 Customers shop for Christmas in November.
 They research and plan August-September.
 Smart stores build awareness content August-September.
 By November, traffic comes from organic search and email, not expensive paid ads.
 Seasonal planning isn't running December ads, it's building demand months earlier.

-According to Shopify's 2024 seasonal analysis, stores building seasonal content 6 months before peak drive 3-4x more organic traffic during peak versus those optimizing only 4 weeks ahead.
+In our experience, stores building seasonal content 6 months before peak consistently drive significantly more organic traffic during peak versus those optimising only 4 weeks ahead.

 How Do You Plan and Execute Seasonally?